hannestschofenig/tls-dual-certs/draft-yusef-tls-pqt-dual-certs.md

 ### Structure {#sec-structure}

-A new extension, `dual_signature_algorithms`, is defined to allow peers to advertise support for two distinct lists of signature algorithms, for example, classical and post-quantum.
+A new extension, `dual_signature_algorithms`, is defined to allow peers to advertise support for two distinct lists of signature algorithms, for example, traditional and post-quantum.

 `SignatureSchemeList` is defined in {{Section 4.2.3 of TLS}}, which is reproduced here: